 What to Expect

-The problem though is that the APR on your loan might be slightly increased to reflect the greater risk that you represent.
+The problem though is that the APR on your loan might be increased to reflect the greater risk that you represent.

 How to Increase Your Credit Score